joeycastillo/Sensor-Watch/README.md

  * PLACES FACE
  * ===========
  *
  * Based on and expanded from the Sunrise/Sunset face.
-Initially just intended to outsource
- * the location setting functionality to its own face it has become an advanced managing
+Outsourced the location setting functionality to
- * application for location data that also serves as a converter between different coordinate
+ * its own face.
+Also serves as a converter between different coordinate notation formats.
- * notation formats.
  *
- * Using the ALARM button the user can flip through 5 available place slots.
+ * With the LIGHT button each place coordinate can be shown and edited in 4 different display modes:
  *
- * With the LIGHT button each place coordinate can be shown and edited in 5 different display modes:
+ * 1) Decimal Latitude and Longitude (WGS84) up to 5 decimal points
+ * 2) Latitude and Longitude (WGS84) in traditional DD°MM'SS" notation
+ * 3) Ten digit Open Location Code (aka.
+PlusCode) format
+ * 4) Ten digit Geohash format
  *
- * 1) Place Name
- * 2) Decimal Latitude and Longitude (WGS84) up to 5 decimal points
- * 3) Latitude and Longitude (WGS84) in traditional DD°MM'SS" notation
- * 4) Ten digit Open Location Code (aka.
-PlusCode) format
- * 5) Ten digit Geohash format
+ * Using the ALARM button the user can flip through 2 pages of coordinate info to see the first and
+ * second sets of digits.
  *
  * (please also refer to the notes on precision below) *